Get the Recipe

-In the last couple days of The Food Lab's porkstravaganza 2011, we've covered some particularly fatty and/or messy cuts of meat.
+Over the years, we've covered cooking techniques for some particularly fatty and/or messy cuts of pork.
 Suckling pig is delicious, but carving and serving it is no walk in the park.
 Porchetta is, frankly, the ultimate holiday roast, but can be a bit rich for some.

 Enter the crown roast.
 Pretty, presentable, and delicious, it's the best pork option for those who prefer their pork a little leaner and who like meat with a distinct chew and texture.

 Once again, it's extraordinarily easy to do at home.
 Here's how.

 A crown roast is made by forming a regular bone-in pork loin—that's the big muscle that runs along the back of the pig—into a circle, with the ribs pointed skyward.

 In order to do this with a single rack (about 10 ribs), you need to cut into the spaces between the ribs so that they can splay out a bit.
 However, by doing this, you end up increasing the surface area of the pork, which can cause it to dry out more than it would if it was still completely intact.
 For this reason, I don't recommend buying single-rack crown roasts.
 You're better off roasting a single rack as a standing roast instead of curving it into a crown.

 Better is to buy a crown roast formed by both bone-in loins, attached end to end, making them large enough to form a circle without any additional cutting.